rh-tchuang/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 Using Variables
 ***************

 Ansible uses variables to manage differences and connections between systems.
 With Ansible, you can execute tasks and playbooks on multiple systems with a single command.
 However, not all systems are exactly alike; some require different configuration than others.
 In some cases, you may want to use the behavior or state of one system as configuration on other systems.
 For example, you might use the IP address of one system as a configuration value on another system.
-Once you have created your variables, you can use them in a task or play.
+Once you have created, discovered, or registered your variables, you can use them in a task or play.

 You can use variables in module arguments, in :ref:`conditional "when" statements <playbooks_conditionals>` and in :ref:`loops <playbooks_loops>`, and so on.
 The `ansible-examples github repository <https://github.com/ansible/ansible-examples>`_ contains many examples of using variables in Ansible.